ashlynnprasad/langmann-2021/pages/urbandevelopment.md

 <div class="container">
   <div class="row">
     <div class="col-sm-4">
-      This image portrays a group of settler men laying cement for sidewalks in the rapidly developing urban hub now known as the Greater Vancouver Regional District.
-Few European settlers occupied the area until the 1850s, when New Westminster (now a suburb of Vancouver) was established.
-The area saw a further population increase in the 1860s when a gold rush attracted settlers to the Cariboo Mountains.
+      This image portrays a group of settler men laying cement for sidewalks in the rapidly developing urban hub now known as Metro Vancouver.
+Few European settlers occupied the area until the 1850s, when New Westminster was established.
+The area saw a further population increase in the 1860s when a gold rush attracted settlers to the Cariboo region.
 Vancouver was not incorporated as a city until 1886.<sup>10</sup>
     </div>
     <div class="col-sm-8">
       {% include feature/item-figure.html objectid="langmann020" width="100" %}